-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Omega RMS, LLC for millions of clients nationwide.
+The most effective way to deal with Omega RMS is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Omega RMS, LLC on behalf of their clients.

 And they may be able to help you too.